First came text

 To stress the same point as the text generator, the AI isn’t simply pasting in bits of music that it has stored matching the starting music.
-But it is calling on the… something… that it has gleaned from ingesting “1.2 million songs (600,000 of which are in English), paired with the corresponding lyrics and metadata from LyricWiki.”
-Go browse, it’s got the idea of Frank Sinatra and Ella Fitzgerald in front of a small orchestra.
+Instead it is calling on the… vague memories/regularities/something… that it has gleaned from ingesting “1.2 million songs (600,000 of which are in English), paired with the corresponding lyrics and metadata from LyricWiki” to produce something new yet familiar.
+Go browse, for example they asked it for Frank Sinatra and Ella Fitzgerald in front of a small orchestra.

 … and why not images

 I’ve tried to write this blog post a few times, only to have OpenAI apply transformer AI to a new area.
 Just today, OpenAI announced a new paper wherein it gets another transformer AI to complete an image.
-Same idea: give the AI millions of images, don’t tell it anything, then give it the top half of an image and it will produce one pixel value after another that continue.
-Watch it get the cat joke just from a sliver of paper visible in the input (the left column is its input, the right column is the original complete image, the middle four columns are its continuations).
+Same idea: give the AI millions of images, don’t tell it anything, then give it the top half of an image and it will produce one pixel value after another that continue the image.
+Look at it get the cat joke just from a sliver of paper visible in the input (the left column is its input, the right column is the original complete image, the middle four columns are its continuations).

 So what does it mean?

 These things are crazily impressive.
 It is rank speciesism to say “That’s not intelligent!
 It’s just doing something it’s been